faarooq86/PowerShellArabia/README.md

 ### Wednesday 23rd of March 2022 on 6 PM +3 GMT | 4 PM CET:
 ### PowerShell and ScriptRunner – Develop/Manage and Delegate PowerShell Scripts

-Note: This session will be streamed in english languge on [our youtube channel](https://www.youtube.com/channel/UCUVK90emEQqk1_JfQn0CBqQ)
+Note: This session will be streamed in english language on [our youtube channel](https://www.youtube.com/channel/UCUVK90emEQqk1_JfQn0CBqQ)

 ```